 Can I apply for PR while in implied status?+

 Yes.
-Being in implied status does not prevent you from submitting a permanent residence application.
-However, your implied status must still be valid (your extension application must still be pending) throughout the PR application process.
+Being in maintained (implied) status does not prevent you from submitting a permanent residence application.
+However, your maintained status must still be valid (your extension application must still be pending) throughout the PR application process.

 Important: This guide is based on publicly available IRPR s.183(5) and IRCC policy.
-Individual situations vary — consult a licensed immigration consultant or lawyer if you are unsure about your specific status.
+Individual situations vary, consult a licensed immigration consultant or lawyer if you are unsure about your status.
 Not legal advice.

 🍁 Your Next Step